MarkFulginiti/Technical-Notes/README.md

 # Technical Notes

-This repository contains technical notes, short papers, simulation studies, and reproducible code across applied statistics, causal inference, modeling, computation, probability, and related quantitative workflows.
+This repository contains compact technical notes, short papers, simulation studies, and reproducible code focused on how statistical methods behave when real-world data violate ideal assumptions.
+The emphasis is on clear explanation, method comparison, practical consequences, and reproducible analysis for everyday practitioners across applied statistics, causal inference, modeling, computation, probability, and related quantitative workflows.

-The notes are organized by **field/method**, with an additional **industry map** below to highlight directly applicable problem settings across domains.
+The notes are organized primarily by field and method, with an additional industry map below highlighting common problem settings across domains.

 ## Field Map